So you want to be a "Rock Star"?

 Ruby Groove

+This was a Chico based band mid- through late 90's.
 I came up with that name one afternoon while staring vacantly at the names of a bunch of guitar amp tube boxes on the fireplace mantle.
-Groove, Ruby, Sovtec, and one other.
+Groove, Ruby, Sovtec, and one other (Phillips?).
 We had our third gig coming up that week, and still no name.
 "Sovtec Groove" sounded stupid, so...

-This was a Chico based band from '94 through '96.
-Some of these songs still stand up fairly well, "Heaven" in particular.
+Some of these songs still stand up ok, "Heaven" in particular.
 Some don't.
-Wayyyy off time, and some flat out, blatant mistakes, all recorded for future generations.
+Way off time, and some flat out, blatant mistakes, all recorded for future generations.

 Heaven